microsoft/optimization-insights/faq.md

 - Connects data with the methods and functions in your application code.
 - Narrows down on the culprit for bottle-necking within the code.

-### How should I read the Memory Issue and CPU numbers?
+### How should I read the estimated Memory and CPU percentages?

+The estimated CPU and Memory are determined based on:

+- The amount of activity in your app
+- Similar usages seen in internal Microsoft apps used for training

-For Memory Issue Details, the number is just a percentage of all allocations made within the trace.
+For Memory, the number is just a percentage of all allocations made within the trace.
 For example, if an issue takes 24%, that means you spent 24% of all your allocations within that call.

 For CPU, the percentage is based on the number of CPUs in your machine (4 core, 8 core, etc.) and the trace time.
 For example, it’s a percentage of the total wall clock time of the trace.

+In addition to the Memory and CPU percentages, we also include:

-We also include the actual allocation sizes (in bytes) and a breakdown of the allocated types made within the call.
+- The actual allocation sizes (in bytes)
+- A breakdown of the allocated types made within the call

 ### Does enabling Optimization Insights result in additional overhead?